Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 UniverCity is a university management game being programmed in the Rust programming language.
-This month was spent mostly on the business side of things including going through the steam partner process.
+This month was spent mostly on the business side of things, including going through the steam partner process.

 ## Internal

 ### Steamworks(-rs)

-As i'm working on putting them game on [Steam][steam] I wanted to integrate with steamworks.
+As I'm working on putting them game on [Steam][steam] I wanted to integrate with steamworks.
 There didn't appear to be any work on this already so i've begun some work [here][steamworks-rs].
-I've only been wrapping parts that may be useful for me currently due to a lack of time but i'm more than happy to accept PRs for missing parts.
+I've only been wrapping parts that may be useful for me currently due to a lack of time but I'm more than happy to accept PRs for missing parts.

 This ended up harder than I originally expected due to the design of steamworks.
 The steamworks library was originally designed with